cenfv/PetGree-Gerencia/README.md

-Para as entregas das features 1 e 2, consultar as demais branchs
+Para as entregas das features 1 e 2, consultar as demais branches